-At the Jeremy Scott Spring/Summer 2012 show, Global Creative Director of Wella Professionals, Eugene Souleiman, worked with M·A·C Cosmetics makeup artist Val Garland to create a “country Barbie” look.
+At Jeremy Scott Spring/Summer 2012, Global Creative Director of Wella Professionals, Eugene Souleiman, worked with M·A·C Cosmetics makeup artist Val Garland to create a “country Barbie” look.

 • Charged Water Face & Body Lotion (available Spring/Summer 2012) – hydrates and perfects skin.

 • Face & Body Foundation – applied lightly to even skintone.

 • Studio Finish Concealer – applied as needed to perfect.